PRoposed WIC food packages - comment until Feb 21, 2023

 Updated annually, learn about changes to the Approved Product List and State program updates.
 This module is appropriate for all grocer staff (corporate staff, local managers and cashiers).

 Training Module Quiz - Answer Key

 If a Grocer Application is rejected for any reason except incompleteness and a grocer wishes to appeal the decision, the grocer must request a fair hearing by writing within 30 days of receiving the non-selection letter to the following address

 108 Cherry Street, Suite 302

 Burlington, VT 05401

 Thank you for choosing to submit your product to the Vermont WIC Program for consideration.
 We select foods for inclusion in the Vermont Food Guide based on federal regulations, statewide availability, packaging and cost.
 Not all food submissions will be approved.

-Vermont provides food benefits via Electronic Benefits Transfer (eWIC).
-All eligible products require a UPC code, with the exception of all fresh fruits and vegetables.
-All allowed fresh fruits and vegetables must be mapped to the PLU 4469 regardless of their individual UPC or PLU.
+Vermont provides food benefits through an Electronic Benefits Transfer system.
+All eligible products require a UPC or PLU code.
+All allowed fresh fruits and vegetables with an individual UPC code needs to be mapped to the closest PLU code or to 4469.

 If you wish to be on Vermont WIC’s email distribution list please call or email us: